-Yet another London Marathon rejection 🙁 Bizarrely, there was no news for Stuart, so we’ll have to wait until tomorrow to find out whether he has got in.
+Yet another London Marathon rejection.
+Bizarrely, there was no London Marathon news for Stuart, so we’ll have to wait until tomorrow to find out whether he has got in.
 If he does have a place, then I really should go and support him, but I had my heart set on running Southampton marathon, and one of us has to look after the baby!
-(It may be that Stu doesn’t receive a magazine as apparently only half of the rejected applicants will receive a magazine adn teh rest will get an ezine).
+(It may be that Stu doesn’t receive a magazine.
+Apparently only half of the rejected applicants will receive a magazine and the rest will get an ezine).

 I’ve been keeping my eye on social media this afternoon and can see that my friends Jo, Tom and Matt have got places (and my speedy friends have Good For Age or Championship places), but most people seem to have rejection letters.
 I’ll get a second chance in my running club’s ballot, but won’t be too upset if I miss out this year.

 Stuart is getting back into the swing of training after taking a month off following Ironman Copenhagen.
-He hasn’t got a bike yet, but it won’t be long before he has something to ride… and hopefully, he’ll keep me company on the turbo trainer every now and again.
-I’ve also had a quote email from Cyclescheme, so I’m just waiting for a couple of details to be resolved and then I should be able to order a new bike 🙂
+He hasn’t got a bike yet, but it won’t be long before he has something to ride.
+Hopefully, he’ll keep me company on the turbo trainer every now and again.
+I’ve also had a quote email from Cyclescheme.
+I’m just waiting for a couple of details to be resolved and then I should be able to order a new bike 🙂